 If you are using the onnxruntime_perf_test.exe tool, you can add

 In both cases, you will get a JSON file which contains the detailed performance data (threading, latency of each operator, etc).
 This file is a standard performance tracing file, and to view it in a user friendly way, you can open it by using chrome://tracing:

 - Load the generated JSON file

 To learn more about different Execution Providers, see Reference: Execution Providers.

 Official Python packages on Pypi only support the default CPU (MLAS) and default GPU (CUDA) execution providers.
 For other execution providers, you need to build from source.
 The recommended instructions build the wheel with debug info in parallel.

 CUDA: ./build.sh --config RelWithDebInfo --use_cuda --build_wheel --parallel

-Official release (nuget package) supports default (MLAS) and MKL-ML for CPU, and CUDA for GPU.
+Official releases on Nuget support default (MLAS) for CPU, and CUDA for GPU.
 For other execution providers, you need to build from source.
 Append

 --build_csharp to the instructions to build both C# and C packages.